asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

----

-**WARNING!:**
+!!! warning
     It is not recommended to use the MySQL ODBC connector due to crash issues experienced by users.
 These have not been experienced when using the MariaDB ODBC connector.

----
+[//]: # (end-warning)